25 April 2022

 I was talking to one of our café customers recently about cafe economics and profitability.
 We were talking about the many and varied skills café owners have to have in addition to keeping an eye on the bottom line.
 Fill in on the cold side in the kitchen?
 Sure.
 Barista is sick and you need to take a shift on the machine?
 You bet.
 Need to fix a cool room motor with some alfoil, gaffa tape and a tea spoon?
 Onto it.
 Counsel a heartbroken waiter?
 Yup.
 Oh and then there is the customers to look after.
 Some days just getting the doors open is a win.

-With all of these roles to juggle it is no wonder that the bookkeeping gets put on the back burner.
-Even more so the analysis of the Profit and Loss statement should you have the books up to date.
-However every café and restaurant business lives or dies by their P & L so it really does need to be focussed on.
+With all of these roles to juggle it is no wonder that the cafe bookkeeping gets put on the back burner.
+Even more so the analysis of the Profit and Loss statement should you be in the fortunate position to have the books up to date.
+However every café and restaurant business lives or dies by their P & L so it really does need to focus.

-Cafe economics is a juggle but with some clever rostering, close monitoring of wastage (check what is in your Otto at the end of the day!) some of the percentages can be improved without compromising on the value you offer customers.
+Cafe economics is a juggle but with some clever rostering, close monitoring of wastage (check what is in your garbage bin at the end of the day!) some of the percentages can be improved without compromising on the value you offer customers.